 DCF is diligently working alongside DACS and DOE to issue Pandemic EBT (P-EBT) benefits across Florida, since benefits will continue to flow over the next few months, do not call to make inquiries until after May 14, 2021.

-Here is a summary of what we know so far about Florida’s Pandemic EBT Benefits for 2020 and 2021.
+Here is a summary of what we know so far about Florida’s Pandemic EBT Benefits for 2021.

 - What is P-EBT?